 SHOULD NOT include a “hub.callback” parameter

-MSN Clients SHALL issue a subscription request directly to the endpoint indicated in the “hub” Link header.

-Editor’s note: Consider adding: In case a Push API Server is locally available on the device, MSN Client SHALL instead issue a subscription request to the local Push API Server according to [OMAWRAPI] including the subscription endpoint URL (including the URL-encoded “hub.*” parameters) as “push-accept-source” parameter
+In case a Push API Server is locally available on the device according to [OMAPUSH-WRAPI], MSN Clients SHALL issue the subscription request to the local Push API Server by including the subscription endpoint URL (containing the related “hub.*” parameters in URL-encoded format) as “push-accept-source” parameter.
+Otherwise, MSN Clients SHALL issue the subscription request directly to the endpoint indicated in the “hub” Link header.

-When receiving subscription responses that contain additional headers as defined in Appendix H, MSN Clients SHALL prepare the related Push notification filters for this subscription.
+In absence of a local Push API Server, when receiving subscription responses that contain additional headers as defined in Appendix H, MSN Clients SHALL prepare the related Push notification filters for this subscription.
+When a Push API Server is locally available on the device it is expected that a similar behaviour be performed by the Push API Server instead.

 An example of such mechanism is shown in Appendix G.1.6.